amethyst crystal cave

-The amethyst cave is an open room that seats four people, covered in amethyst crystal clusters of varying lavender, lilac, violet, and deep purple hues hailing from from Brazil and Uruguay.
-Artistically created stalactites help create a cave-like feel where the earth surrounds you and the softly illuminated rare pure-white Himalayan salt walls reveal the brilliant sparkle of the amethyst.
+The amethyst cave seats four people and is covered in amethyst crystal clusters of varying lavender, lilac, violet, and deep purple hues hailing from Brazil and Uruguay.
+Artistically created stalactites help create a cave-like feel where the earth surrounds you and the softly illuminated rare white Himalayan salt walls reveal the brilliant sparkle of the amethyst.

-The therapeutic benefits of the wet-salt therapy from the salt-waterfall, known as a graduation tower, can best be enjoyed seated directly or laying on the infrared heated floor.
-Mats, bolsters, meditation cushions, and blankets are provided.
+The therapeutic benefits of the wet-salt therapy from the salt-waterfall, known as a graduation tower, can best be enjoyed seated comfortably in our reclining chairs with your feet on our soft infrared-heated cork floors.
 Eye pillows and other amenities are available for purchase at the front counter.

-Perfect for meditation and relaxation, acoustic therapy from the waterfall boosts well-being, helps you sleep more soundly, and helps your brain create a more peaceful pace of thought.
+Perfect for meditation and relaxation, acoustic therapy from the waterfall boosts well-being, encourages sound sleep, and helps your brain create a more peaceful pace of thought.
 Negative ions can be found in nature: forests, oceans, and waterfalls.
 The moving water from the graduation tower brings nature indoors where we can enjoy it year-round.

 Chromotherapy, or color therapy, from the soft white and soft purple light have therapeutic benefits relating to mental relaxation and restoration of the crown chakra, movement toward light and pure consciousness, peace, and purified joy.

-Amethyst, an excellent conductor of infrared wavelengths, is boosted by the infrared heated floor, supplying its own healing benefits as you sit or lay on it.
+All gemstones and minerals have a unique frequency or vibration.
+Amethyst, an excellent conductor of infrared wavelengths, is boosted by the infrared heated floor, supplying its own healing benefits.

 Where did the idea come from?

 Many people ask where the idea for this therapeutic room came from.
 It’s a combined concept of a salt-therapy center and a Korean spa.
 For therapeutic benefit, Flow Motion has separate wet-salt therapy and dry-salt therapy caves.
-The wet-salt therapy is distributed via a graduation tower in the amethyst cave, much like a salt-waterfall.
+The wet-salt therapy is distributed via a salt-waterfall called a graduation tower in the amethyst cave.

 Korean spas have multiple go-at-your-own-pace rooms that are covered in various stones, gems, or natural elements: salt rooms, clay, charcoal, jade, and even gold.
 You sit or lay on the floor of these rooms that are heated to various temperatures.
-Since the goal in the amethyst cave is respiratory support, the only heat is from the infrared heated floor to warm the body as you lay on it, while keeping the air temperature suitable for respiratory support.
+Since the goal in the amethyst cave is respiratory support, the room is air temperature.

 In salt therapy centers, “cave” is common in name and decor.
 Flow Motion owner Alyssa Springs belonged to several caving clubs over the years across the country as well as the National Speleological Society.
 Exploring caves was otherworldly.
 To be underground, surrounded by nature with ancient crystals and growing mineral formations was a special experience that we’ve recreated at Flow Motion so you can feel it too.